halbritter-lab/nc-scorer/docs/wiki/Usage.md

     *   `GeneCard`: Uses the gene symbol from `VariantCard` to fetch gene-specific data and calculate a gene score (`ngs`).
     *   `InheritanceCard`: Calculates an inheritance-based score using the URL parameters.
     *   `CombinedScoreCard`: Shows the individual gene, variant, and inheritance scores and calculates/displays the final combined NCS score.
+*   **Additional Features:**
+    *   **Download Results:** A button to export all scoring data and variant/gene details as either CSV or Excel format.
+    *   **Find Collaborators:** Access to research collaboration platforms to connect with other researchers studying the same gene.
+This feature becomes available once gene data is loaded.
 *   **Workflow:** Users typically arrive here from the "Scoring Search."
 The page automatically fetches necessary data, calculates component scores, and presents the detailed breakdown and final score.
+After reviewing the results, users can download the data or find potential research collaborators.

 ### 3. Variant View (`/variant/:variantInput`)